How Gecko Discovered 30 0-Day Vulnerabilities No AppSec Tool Found

 Taking on an industry problem

-Gecko takes a fundamentally different approach.
-We built a compiler-accurate indexer that understands code the way a developer's IDE does, preserving the semantic relationships and context that traditional tools lose.
+To achieve this, we first had to solve the code parsing problem.
+Our solution was to build a custom, compiler-accurate indexer to precisely navigate code, like an IDE.
+We build on the LSIF approach combining language‑specific tools to parse and type‑check code, that record a symbol’s position, definition, and reference information, preserving the semantic relationships and context that traditional tools lose.
 This gives us an accurate picture of how your application actually works and reason across full stack architectures that tie, infrastructure code and documentation together.

-With this foundation, we perform threat modeling directly on your codebase.
+Vulnerabilities are contextual.
+What's exploitable depends entirely on each application's security model.
+With this foundation, we realized accurate detection requires understanding what's supposed to be protected and why breaking it matters.
+This meant embedding threat modeling directly into our analysis, not treating it as an afterthought.
+We perform threat modeling directly on your codebase.
 Rather than looking for known vulnerability patterns, we analyze your application's business logic, data flows, and security boundaries to identify potential attack scenarios specific to your code.
 Each scenario is systematically validated to determine if it represents a real, exploitable vulnerability.

 Artificial Intelligence vs Actual Intelligence